 Management Issues s.36(3)(b) Objectives and Performance Targets s.36(3)(c) Means of achievement of objectives s.36(3)(d) Manner of assessment of performance Buildings Allow safe, clean, convenient and hygienic public amenity facilities for persons of all abilities.
 Allow for multi-purpose use of buildings & facilities.
 Undertake regular cleaning and maintenance of the public amenities within Coree Central Hall.
 Undertaking an appropriate review of environmental factors when considering development listed in State Environmental Planning Policy (Transport and Infrastructure) 2021, where Council is to carry out the works.
 Assess and determine any development application in accordance with the provisions of the Environmental Planning & Assessment Act, 1979.
 Undertake daily cleaning of the public amenities, and identify any new maintenance matters out or incidents of vandalism.
 Record and respond to complaints about hygiene and maintenance.
-Undertake regular of maintenance of the amenities in accordance with any operational plan for upkeep of all parks and recreational facilities within the local government area.
-Record all incidents of accidents and near misses as a result of damage or wear and tear to the amenity facilities.
 Informal Recreation Allow games which are suitable within reserve Allow games which are suitable within reserve.
 Number of comments about activity.
 Irrigation Systems Allow watering systems to optimise water usage, minimise maintenance and enable appropriate vegetative growth.
 Design, install and operate the system.
 Number of incidents of failure of the irrigation system.

-Management Issues s.36(3)(b) Objectives and s.36(3)(c) Means of achievement s.36(3)(d) Manner of assessment Performance Targets of objectives of performance Landscaping Allow use of suitable species and use of landscape materials, including mulching and edge treatments, to achieve the desired landscape character and complement the Augment existing indigenous planting.
+Management Issues s.36(3)(b) Objectives and s.36(3)(c) Means of achievement s.36(3)(d) Manner of assessment Performance Targets of objectives of performance Landscaping Allow use of suitable species and use landscape material including mulching at edge treatments, achieve the desire landscape character at Allow use of suitable species and use of landscape materials, including mulching and edge treatments, to Augment existing indigenous planting.
 Use exotic species in suitable locations.
 Use shade trees for user comfort and protection.
 Number of comments about public acceptance and level of park usage.
 Degree of turf encroachment into planted areas. character of existing plantings.
 Allow minor earthworks to provide mounding for aesthetic appeal, space definition and visual barriers.
 Retain existing endemic species.
 Control and protect existing exotic species within Coree Central Hall by minimising weed infestation and associated impacts.
 Use screen planting for visual acoustic and physical buffers.
 Use of suitable organic mulches at an appropriate depth.
 Preserve and reinforce indigenous planting.
 Identify species endemic to the area.
 Use recognised suitable species.
 Application of correct horticultural and tree surgery techniques.
 Minimise rubbish dumping within the local area via community education.
-Implementation of the Noxious Weeds Act.
-Number of comments about maintenance, durability and public acceptance of the landscape character.
+Implementation of the Noxious Weeds Act. about maintenance, durability and public acceptance of the landscape character.
 Number of reported incidents of infestation of exotic plant species.
 Number of comments about quality of vegetation.
 Number of reported incidents of sick trees.
-Number of reported incidents of rubbish dumping Lighting Allow flood lighting which will enable safe use of tennis courts Prevent excessive lighting impacts on adjoining land uses.
+Lighting Allow flood lighting which will enable safe use of tennis courts Prevent excessive lighting impacts on adjoining land uses.
 Allow for lighting of special events at night.
 Set appropriate illumination levels.
 Design, site and install light facilities.
 Regulate times for lighting of special events.
 Number of comments from adjoining residents and users.
 Number of problems related to inadequate lighting.